Affiliate links on Android Authority may earn us a commission. Learn more.

 How to uninstall or disable Android Auto on your phone

 Disabling Android Auto isn’t as easy as it used to be.
-Google now bakes Android Auto support directly into the OS, making it a little trickier to uninstall or disable it.
+Google now bakes Android Auto support directly into the OS, making it a little trickier to uninstall or disable.
 It is still possible, though.

 - Head into your phone’s Settings.